 What’s Pickin’?

-We are in the thick of apple harvest, the leaves are changing, and the weather is up and down and all around.
-A wide range of apples are available this week—17 varieties between what we have available for pick-your-own and what we have pre-picked at the farm stand!
+A wide range of apples are available this week—22 varieties between what we have available for pick-your-own and what we have pre-picked at the farm stand!

 Apples